top of page

 For help scoring your cattle, online charts and visuals can help identify where your cattle are and where they need to be before calving.

-To add body condition quickly, ensure the energy -- commonly referenced as TDN (total digestible nutrients) is adequate in their diet.
-Keep in mind that if the TDN is in the form of forage, fermentation in the rumen is required to unlock this energy.
-More specifically, rumen microbes are responsible for releasing this energy to the cow.
-They require protein (crude protein) or nitrogen (N).
+To quickly improve body condition, ensure the diet provides adequate energy, commonly referred to as TDN (total digestible nutrients).
+Keep in mind that if TDN comes from forage, but it requires fermentation in the rumen to unlock this energy.
+Rumen microbes, which are responsible for this fermentation, need protein (crude protein) or nitrogen (N) to function effectively.

-A ruminant nutritionist can help you assess the energy level in your forage and supplement protein (crude protein) if needed before calving.
+A ruminant nutritionist can evaluate the energy levels in your forage and recommend protein supplements if necessary before calving.

 3. Increase cow energy status